-- Develop strategies and policies that address environmental protection, economic vitality, and social justice for the communities we serve. - Expand knowledge of the latest technologies and developments.
+- Develop strategies and policies that address environmental protection, economic vitality, and social justice for the communities we serve. - Expand knowledge of the latest technologies and developments. - Provide leadership on expanding broadband and bridging the digital divide in the County.

-• Climate Adaptation
+Climate Adaptation